Last Updated on

 Just so you know, this post may contain affiliate links.
 This means if you make a purchase through links on this page, Canine Weekly may collect a share of the sale or other compensation.
 As an Amazon Associate, we earn from qualifying purchases.

-Both Dobermans and Rottweilers are known for their fearsome reputations as guard dogs.
+Both the Doberman Pinscher and Rottweiler are known for their fearsome guard dog reputations.
 In recent years, people have started to realize that these dogs are more friendly and loving than expected, though.
-This transformation has led to more people adopting Dobermans and Rottweilers as family pets.
+This transformation has led to more people adopting a Doberman and Rottweiler as a family pet.

-The two breeds look quite similar, but they boast significantly temperaments, which make them a match for different types of families.
+The Rottweiler and Doberman Pinscher look quite similar, but these dog breeds boast significantly different temperaments, which make them a match for different types of families.

-Since then, Dobermans have regularly featured as guard dogs, but also as rescue dogs, therapy dogs, and military and police dogs.
+Since then, the Doberman has regularly been featured as a guard dog, but also as a rescue dog, therapy dog, and military and police dog.

 Rottweilers have always been working dogs, herding dogs, and guard dogs.
 They even pulled carts when necessary.

-The breed almost died out in the early 20th century as smaller dogs, which were easier to keep, took over many of the Rottweiler’s traditional jobs.
+The Rottweiler dog breed almost died out in the early 20th century as smaller dogs, which were easier to keep, took over many of the Rottweiler’s traditional jobs.

-Luckily, a group of dedicated breeders ensured that breed survived, and they’re now one of the most popular dogs in the United States.
+Luckily, a group of dedicated breeders ensured that Rottweiler survived, and they’re now one of the most popular dog breeds in the United States.
 They are still used in some areas of the world as herding dogs, and can often be seen working in security.

-Many people confuse the Doberman and Rottweiler, despite them having wildly different appearances.
-The two breeds have similar coloring, and a fierce reputation, which means that people often confuse them.
+Many people confuse the Doberman vs Rottweiler, despite them having wildly different appearances.
+The two dog breeds have similar coloring, and a fierce reputation, which means that people often confuse them.

 Dobermans are usually quite lean in appearance, and reach a height of around 28″ and a weight of between 60 to 90 pounds.
-Dobermans appear in a wide variety of colors, the most common being black and tan, but they are also brown, blue, tan or even white.
+The Doberman Pinscher appears in a wide variety of colors, the most common being black and tan, but they are also brown, blue, tan or even white.

 Their coats are short, but smooth and don’t require a lot of grooming.
-They shed modestly, usually twice a year when they get their seasonal coat.
+Dobermans shed modestly, usually twice a year when they get their seasonal coat.

-They have massive heads with square muzzles and loose lips (that do result in a bit of drool).
+A Rottweiler has a massive head with a square muzzle and loose lips (that do result in a bit of drool).
 Most Rottweilers weigh between 95-130 pounds.

 The handsome canines only reach their full adult size when they’re around three years of age, so don’t worry if your Rottweiler puppy is a bit smaller than you expected.
 They’ll quickly fill out and develop the broad signature chest and stocky build that Rottweilers exhibit.

-Their coats are usually black and tan but also come in mahogany, rust and black coats.
+The Rottweiler coat is usually black and tan but also comes in mahogany, rust, and black coats.
 Their fur is short and rough, and Rottweilers tend to require minimal grooming.

 One of the biggest things you should look for when adopting or shopping around for a dog is temperament.
-Both Rottweilers and Dobermans have a reputation for being fearsome, aggressive dogs that are more than a bit scary.
+Both the Rottweiler and Doberman have a reputation for being fearsome, aggressive dogs that are more than a bit scary.
 Often, though, this isn’t the case.

 The main factor that determines aggression will be is socialization and constant attention.
 Dogs that are correctly socialized, and are kept engaged and exercised, will make great companions with few aggression issues.